zlatanvasovic/hackwork/CONTRIBUTING.md

 > All code in any code base should look like a single person typed it, no matter how many people contributed.

-### Wrapping code
+### Wrapping

-There isn't strict limit for length of code lines.
+There isn't a strict limit for length of lines.
 120 characters are most, 80 characters are perfect.

 ### Quick style guide